raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

 + Save and run your program.
 It will take quite a long time to run, but you should be able to see the results for each rotor choice as it executes.

-+ Once the rotor choice and start position have been found, use the decrypt program you wrote earlier to decrypt the hidden message, using the rotor choice and start positions found with the brute force attack.
++ Once the rotor choice and start position have been found, use the `decrypt.py` program you wrote earlier to decrypt the hidden message, using the rotor choice and start positions found with your brute force attack.

 --- collapse ---
 ---